Brandon-Rozek/website/README.md

 ```
 If you don't include `--recurse-submodules` then the theme won't load rendering the site unusable.

 This repository uses Git-LFS to store some of the static assets.
-The git clone process should handle this portion for you, but in case it does not here are the commands to pull the static files manually.
 ```bash
 git lfs fetch
 git lfs checkout